Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 - -anteroposterior: the axis is pointing posteriorly
 - +mediolateral: the axis is pointing medially
 - -mediolateral: the axis is pointing laterally
-- +superioinferior: the axis is pointing superiorly
+- +superoinferior: the axis is pointing superiorly
-- -superioinferior: the axis is pointing inferiorly
+- -superoinferior: the axis is pointing inferiorly

 This nomenclature/terminology has been chosen because in the case the segement coordinate system doesn't properly follow the ISB recommandations, the axis can vaguely point in the direction, but not strictly regarding the ISB recommendations.